IN THE MOUNTAINS OF FIRE

 So now we must act swiftly, in the heat of June.
 It feels indecent, to let the season rush us so, but we can’t control everything, unfortunately.
 I sweat in my black coat; I never like funerals in hot weather.
 But really, do I like them better in the cold?

 We have, as tradition dictates, tied the body to a wide plank of wood that has no other use.
 In this case termites riddle it, torn out from a door that needs replaced.
 We have used rags for the binding.
 More decadent cultures might spend extravagantly on their dead, but we do not indulge in superstition.
 We make up for it, though, in our hymns and tributes...except when hot weather hastens us, and when the deceased has not lived long enough for me to know of much to say.

 The moment comes when the Headmaster must cut a lock from the dead boy’s head, to send home to the family, before we lower the body into the grave.
+Per school rules, the only hair long enough is one graceful curl in front.
 I tie the black ribbon, and then I do the deed (soft, young hair—not what a corpse should have at all) and down he goes.
 He looks so small in his grave below, and growing smaller, pallid in the shadows, a sick child that I want to make well.
 Oh, if only!